jingshuw/descend/README.md

                           detest.result, measurement.name = "Z0 Adjusted Active Fraction", alpha = 0.1)
 ```

-## More case study examples
+## More case study examples:

-### Source code of how the case studies in the paper are performed with DESCEND, please check the repository jingshuw/DESCEND_manuscript_source_code
+### For Source code of how the case studies in the paper are performed with DESCEND, please check the repository jingshuw/DESCEND_manuscript_source_code